 Violation of or refusal to obey NKCES policies or state regulations adopted by the Kentucky Board of Education or by the Board.

+Failure to notify the Executive Director if the classified employee has been found by the Cabinet for Health and Family Services to have abused or neglected a child, and if the employee has waived the right to appeal such a substantiated finding or the finding has been upheld upon appeal.

 Refusal to comply with safety directives.